On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Motivation for the proposed SPS method

-\textbf{c)~third motivation:} Further motivation comes from the previous work on approximating a GRF with a Gaussian Markov Random Field (GMRF) to obtain computational gains using sparsity.
+\textbf{c)~third motivation:} Further motivation comes from {prior} work on approximating a GRF with a Gaussian Markov Random Field (GMRF) to obtain computational gains using sparsity.
 A GRF process on a \emph{lattice} is a GMRF under the conditional independence assumption, i.e., a variable is conditionally independent of the other variables on the lattice given its ``neighbors" \citep{RueHeldBook}.
 While the index set is countable for the lattice data, the index set $\mathcal{X}$ for a GRF is \emph{uncountable}; hence, in general GMRF models cannot represent GRFs {\em exactly}.
-For a very special class, \cite{LindgrenRueLindstrom2011} recently established that the Matern GRFs are Markovian; in particular, when the smoothing parameter $\nu$ is such that $\nu-d/2\in\integers_+$, where $d$ is the dimension of the input space -- see \cite{LindgrenRueLindstrom2011} and \cite{Simpson2012} for using this idea in the approximation of anisotropic and non-stationary GRFs.
+For a very special class, \cite{LindgrenRueLindstrom2011} recently established that the Matern GRFs are Markovian; in particular, when the smoothing parameter $\nu$ is such that $\nu-d/2\in\integers_+$, where $d$ is the dimension of the input space -- {see~\cite{LindgrenRueLindstrom2011,Simpson2012}} for using this idea in the approximation of anisotropic and non-stationary GRFs.
 Rather than using a triangulation of the input space as proposed by \cite{LindgrenRueLindstrom2011}, or assuming a lattice process, we let the data determine the near-conditional independence pattern between variables through the precision matrix estimated via a weighted $\ell_1$-regularization similar to that used in the SCS problem.

-\textbf{d)~fourth motivation:} Since the spatial locations of the observations are known, i.e., $\cD^x$, these data can be utilized to improve the estimation even when the number of realizations at each location is low.
-For all stationary covariance functions tested, we observed that $|P^*_{ij}|$ decreases to $0$ exponentially as $\norm{\mb{x}_i-\mb{x}_j}_2$ increases -- see Figure~\ref{fig:precisionVsDist}.
-Therefore, this information can be utilized for regularizing the likelihood function~(see Section~\ref{subsec:convexProblem}).
+\textbf{d)~fourth motivation:} Since the spatial locations of the observations are known, i.e., $\cD^x$, these data can be utilized to improve the estimation even when the number of realizations at each location is low. {As established in Theorem~\ref{thm:decay}, since $|C^*_{ij}|$ decreases to $0$ exponentially as $\norm{\mb{x}_i-\mb{x}_j}_2$ increases, $|P^*_{ij}|$ decays to $0$ exponentially fast as well.
+In fact, for all stationary covariance functions tested, we observed this behavior -- see Figure~\ref{fig:precisionVsDist}.} Therefore, this information can be utilized for regularizing the likelihood function~(see Section~\ref{subsec:convexProblem}).